fommil/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>
 A> When we come to interpret a program that uses `MonadError.Ast` we must construct A> the coproduct of instructions.
-Let's say we extend a `Drone` program:
+Say we extend a `Drone` program:
 A>
 A> {lang="text"}
 A> ~~~~~~~~